steve-taylor/viz/README.md

 Viz will render your test and, from there, you can inspect it.

+## Babel support

+Viz compiles your tests using Babel.
+As long as your package has a local `.babelrc` and the required presets and plugins, Viz should be able to build your tests.

+## TypeScript support

+Although viz source is JavaScript, it supports TypeScript via Babel (see above) and comes with type definitions.

 ## Configuration

 Viz can be configured via the first of the following files found in your